 JUMP-CP Pilot reference compounds

-As discussed in our recent webinar, we have created a list of 19 compounds that gave reproducible, diverse phenotypes in the JUMP-CP Pilot dataset.
+As discussed in last year's webinar, we have created a list of 19 compounds that gave reproducible, diverse phenotypes in the JUMP-CP Pilot dataset.
 Including these compounds as a reference can help you to compare and align your data to the JUMP-CP data.
 The Dutch company Specs offers these compounds as the JUMP-CP Pilot set.

 Curious to learn if StratoMineR would be helpful your research?
 Please contact us, our scientists are happy to help.